natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Meteor%20F%20Mk%208%20G.41K.md

 * Great at turning below 650 km/h
 * Good climb rate
 * Controllable roll rate
-* Able to carry suspended payloads (unlike other Meteors)
+* Able to carry RP-3 or HVARs (unlike other Meteors)
-* The flight performance is still good when carrying bombs

 '''Cons:'''

-* Compression
-* Hispano Mk V cannons have poor accuracy, and are borderline unusable when stock
+* Hispano Mk V cannons have poor accuracy
 * Wing controls tend to lose control ability at higher speeds
-* Poor energy retention, struggles to keep up with some aircraft
 * Limited visibility out of the rear of the cockpit

 == History ==